 Therefore the addition of 100 mg vitamin B6 and 1-3 grams phenylalanine may be beneficial for libido also, and although the above study was for depression, the fact that deprenyl enhances PEA more than it enhances dopamine may be a clue to its effectiveness, as the actual process of enhancing libido is not yet fully understood.

-We have many more articles that contain references to deprenyl in them, a listing can be seen at: http://www.antiaging-systems.com/50-deprenyl
+We have many more articles that contain references to Deprenyl in them; see: http://www.antiaging-systems.com/50-deprenyl

 Deprenyl (DepPro™Tabs) Testimonials